India players refused to play fifth test v England, says BCCI chief - Stabroek News

 The Old Trafford test was cancelled last Friday barely two hours before its scheduled start as the tourists, who were leading the series 2-1, failed to field a side after their physiotherapist tested positive for COVID-19.

-“The players refused to play but you can’t blame them,” Ganguly told Indian newspaper The Telegraph on Monday.
+“The players refused to play but you can’t blame them,” Ganguly told Indian newspaper The Telegraph yesterday.

 “Physio Yogesh Parmar was such a close contact of the players … he mixed freely with the players and even performed their COVID-19 tests.